marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 }
 ```

-Remember to use the QueueTrigger function from the previous section for adding a new item.

 Run and test your Azure Function locally using the values as part of the URL path.
 Here's an example of an URL with the three values in the route: